dsindy/presentations/2016-02/README.md

 ----

-- The conclsion about the model fit are about the model's mechanism, and not about nature's mechanism
+- The conclusion about the model fit are about the model's mechanism, and not about nature's mechanism
 - If the model is a poor emulation of nature, the conclusions may be wrong

 ----